D-Bhatta/OpenCV-Masker-Django/notes/Notes_checklist_masker_class.md

 - Create a class `Masker`
 - Add an input function that gets the video
-- Add an output function that returns a video url
+- Add an output function that returns a video path
 - Add mask related functions
 - Add a function to apply mask
 - Add video writing functions
 - Add docstrings
-- Refactor and run
+- Refactor and run on pythonAnywhere

 ## Create a class `Masker`